premierstacks/phpstan-stack/README.md

 ### 🔄 Continuously Updated

 Stay at the forefront of PHP code analysis with a configuration that evolves.
-Our PHPStan Config is regularly updated to include the latest PHPStan rules and extensions, keeping your code base secure, efficient, and in compliance with modern PHP standards.
+Our PHPStan Stack is regularly updated to include the latest PHPStan rules and extensions, keeping your code base secure, efficient, and in compliance with modern PHP standards.

 ### ⚔️ Battle-Tested Reliability

-Trust in a PHPStan Config that has been rigorously tested across a wide array of PHP projects.
+Trust in a PHPStan Stack that has been rigorously tested across a wide array of PHP projects.
 This ensures that no matter the complexity or scale of your project, our config provides reliable and consistent code analysis, helping you to maintain and improve code quality over time.

 ### 🏆 Premier Quality Guarantee

-Opting for our PHPStan Config signals your commitment to coding excellence.
+Opting for our PHPStan Stack signals your commitment to coding excellence.
 This tool is more than just a set of rules; it's a comprehensive solution that elevates the quality of your PHP projects to the highest professional standards.

 ## 🛡️ License & Usage